asam-ev/.github/profile/CONTRIBUTING.md

 Before [creating an issue](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue), check if you are using the latest version of the project.

 The first step is to identify and describe a bug or feature, or place a question.
-Open a new issue in the GitHub repository with the respective template for a bug or a feature.
+Open a new issue in the respective project GitHub repository with the respective template for a bug or a feature.

 - **Do not open a duplicate issue!** Search through existing issues to see if your issue has previously been reported.
 If your issue exists, comment with any additional information you have.